Program and Course Offerings / Registration / Delivery Methods

 Getting Started after Registration

 Visit CE Get Started, your go-to resource for getting started.
 You'll find information on online tools and the wide range of student services available to you to support your success.
 Review information on logging into MyMohawk, accessing Mohawk email, textbooks and more.
-You can also visit our Contacts and Services page to explore the many ways we can help you.
+You can also visit our Student Services page to explore the many ways we can help you.

 How do I access MyMohawk?